rjust/defects4j/README.md

 | Time            | joda-time                  |       26       | 1-20,22-27          | 21                      |

 \* Due to behavioral changes introduced under Java 8, some bugs are no longer reproducible.
+Hence, Defects4J distinguishes between active and deprecated bugs:

+- Active bugs can be accessed through `active-bugs.csv`.

+- Deprecated bugs are removed from `active-bugs.csv`, but their metadata is retained in the project directory.

+- Deprecated bugs can be accessed through `deprecated-bugs.csv`, which also details when and why a bug was deprecated.

-These bugs have been removed from `active-bugs.csv`, but their metadata is retained in the project directory, and they can be accessed through `deprecated.bugs.csv`.
-As publications using Defects4J artifacts refer to bugs by their specific bug id, we do not re-number the active bug ids.
+We do not re-enumerate active bugs because publications using Defects4J artifacts usually refer to bugs by their specific bug id.

 The bugs
 ---------------